Andrej Babiš

-Andrej Babiš ([ˈandrɛj ˈbabɪʃ]; born 2 September 1954) is a Slovak-born Czech politician and businessman who served as the Prime Minister of the Czech Republic from 2017 to 2021.
-Babiš previously served as the Minister of Finance and Deputy Prime Minister from 2014 to 2017 in Bohuslav Sobotka's Cabinet.
-He has been the founding leader of the political party ANO 2011 since 2012.
-Babiš lost his presidential bid in the 2023 election to Petr Pavel.
+Andrej Babiš ([ˈandrɛj ˈbabɪʃ]; born 2 September 1954) is a Czech politician and businessman who served as the prime minister of the Czech Republic from 2017 to 2021.
+He previously served as Minister of Finance and Deputy Prime Minister from 2014 to 2017.
+Babiš is the founding leader of the political party ANO, a position he has held since 2012.

-During a lengthy business career, he became one of the richest people in the Czech Republic, with an estimated net worth of about $4.04 billion according to Bloomberg.
-He is the owner of the Agrofert holding company, one of the country's largest firms.
+Born in Bratislava, Babiš moved to the Czech Republic in the early 1990s.
+During a lengthy business career, he became one of the wealthiest individuals in the Czech Republic, with an estimated net worth of about $4.04 billion according to Bloomberg in November 2020.
+In February 2024, Forbes estimated his net worth to be approximately $3.5 billion.
+Babiš made most of his fortune as the founder and owner of Agrofert, one of the country's largest holding companies.

-Babiš was appointed Prime Minister on 6 December 2017, after ANO 2011 emerged as the largest party at the 2017 Czech legislative election.
-He was the oldest and wealthiest person ever to become Prime Minister of the Czech Republic, as well as the first from a different party than the Civic Democratic Party or the Social Democratic Party.
-Babiš is also the first Prime Minister born outside the Czech Republic, the first to hold dual citizenship, and the first whose native language is not Czech.
+On 6 December 2017, Babiš was appointed prime minister of the Czech Republic, after ANO won the largest share of the vote in the 2017 Czech legislative election.
+When he took office, he was the oldest and wealthiest person ever to become Czech prime minister, as well as the first from a party other than the Civic Democratic Party or the Social Democratic Party.
+Additionally, Babiš was also the first prime minister born outside the Czech Republic, the first to hold dual citizenship, and the first whose native language is not Czech.